vincentlan15/String-Regex-Manipuplation/chapter3.md

 Split up the words

 Let's try extracting individual words with `split()`.
 If you use the function without any argument, it automatically splits words separated by a space, which is what we need.
-Now use `split` to
+Now use `split` to extract the words from our familiar opening of "A Tale of Two Cities."

 *** =instructions
-•Import the regular expression package  re .
-•Use  re.search()  to find "AGA" in the sequence  seq .
+- Use `split()` to extract individual words from `text` and save them to a list named `words`.
-•Print out the  results .
+- Print out `words` to see the results.

 *** =hint
-•The command to import package x is  import x .
-•The basic syntax of  re.search  is  re.search(pattern, string) .
+- The basic syntax of `split` is `str.split()`.
-•You don't need to change the code for the  print  statement that we provided.
+- You don't need to change the code for the  print  statement that we provided.

 *** =pre_exercise_code